ned2/divify/README.md

 original image and the parent div's width set to the width of the original image.

-For usage instructions see divify.js and for a more elaborated overview, see demo.html.
+To use, you only need to include divify.js in your page.
+For usage instructions see divify.js, and for a more elaborated overview, see demo.html.